camunda/camunda-docs-manual/content/installation/full/was/manual.md

 {{< img src="../img/scope-highlight.png" title="Scope" >}}

+## Create the Database Schema

+By default, the database schema is automatically created in an H2 database when the engine starts up for the first time.
+If you do not want to use the H2 database, you first have to create a database schema for the Camunda BPM platform.
+The Camunda BPM distribution ships with a set of SQL create scripts that can be executed by a database administrator.

+The database creation scripts are reside in the `sql/create` folder:

+`$WAS_DISTRIBUTION/sql/create/*_engine_$PLATFORM_VERSION.sql`
+`$WAS_DISTRIBUTION/sql/create/*_identity_$PLATFORM_VERSION.sql`

+There is an individual SQL script for each supported database.
+Select the appropriate script for your database type and run it with your database administration tool. (e.g., SqlDeveloper for Oracle).

+When you create the tables manually, then you can also configure the engine to **not** create tables at startup by setting the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
+In WebSphere, this is done in the `bpm-platform.xml`, located in the `$WAS_HOME\modules\camunda-ibm-websphere-ear-$VERSION.ear\camunda-ibm-websphere-service.jar\META-INF\` folder.

+{{< note title="Heads Up!" class="info" >}}
+If you have defined a specific prefix for the entities of your database, then you will have to manually adjust the `create` scripts accordingly so that the tables are created with the prefix.
+{{< /note >}}

 ## JDBC/Datasource Configuration

 The Camunda BPM engine uses one or multiple process engines.
 Use your application server management tooling for the configuration of the datasources.